AsteroidOS/unofficial-watchfaces/README.md

 `cd unofficial-watchfaces/`
 - Connect your AsteroidOS Watch, configured to either ADB Mode (ADB transfer) or Developer Mode (SCP transfer) in Settings -> USB.
 - Start `./deploy.sh` to use SCP commands or `./deploy.sh -a` for ADB commands.
+- You can also use `./deploy.sh --help` to get a list of available options.
 - Select a single watchface to deploy to the watch with its given number or copy all available watchfaces at once with option 1.
 - You then can restart the ceres session and apply a single selected watchface with pressing 'y'.